mc6ril/mc6ril/README.md

 # About Me :

 - 👋 Hi, I’m @mc6ril, I'm a french 31yo living in Paris.
-- 🌱 I've just finished my formation with "Le Reacteur" at the end of August 2021.
-I am currently in internship at Bocoloco, a green startup in Paris.
+- 🌱 After a professional reconversion and a Bootcamp learning React / React Native, I am currently working at Perifit as Mobile Engeener since March 2022.
 - Feel free to contact me !

 # Programming languages :